-It was quite by chance in the spring of 2014 that we discovered that we could enjoy the 📷 « Wildlife Photographer of the Year » exhibition fairly close to home, right near the 🏔 Pays du Mont-Blanc!
-I had always enjoyed visiting the London-based exhibition at the Natural History Museum (NB « Wildlife Photographer of the Year » competition / exhibition was developed and is produced by the Natural History Museum, London), and was excited to find the exhibition just a short drive away.
+It was quite by chance in the spring of 2014 that we discovered that we could enjoy the 📷 « Wildlife Photographer of the Year » exhibition fairly close to home, just across the 🇮🇹 Italian border from Chamonix!
+I had always enjoyed visiting the London-based exhibition at the Natural History Museum (NB « Wildlife Photographer of the Year » competition – exhibition was developed and is produced by the Natural History Museum, London), and was excited to find the exhibition just a short drive away.

 Until then, we hadn’t been aware that the 🏰 majestic fortress that we had regularly driven past over the years on our way up and down the Aosta Valley was – in fact – the wonderful 🏰 Forte di Bard, an old military fortress that had been renovated and made into a cultural centre, hosting 🖼 temporary exhibitions as well as permanent museums!